240 Villagewalk Boulevard London Ontario

-- As of September 24, 2019, eight units sold: one 1 bedroom apartment residence for $356,000, six 2 bedroom apartments from $459,000 to $605,000 and a 3 bedroom penthouse for one million-plus.
-Some took 5 days to sell, some 95 days!
+- In 2019, ten units sold: one 1 bedroom apartment residence for $356,000, eight 2 bedroom apartments from $356,000 to $765,000 and one 3 bedroom penthouse for one million-plus.
+Some took 5 days to sell, one took 145 days!
 Why?
 The market is what a willing buyer will pay and to find that willing buyer, if the price and marketing are not compelling, the apartment is not selling!

 - In 2018, seven units sold, four one-bedroom units $320,000 -$340,000, two two-bedroom apartments, one at $429,000, the other at $530,000 and a three-bedroom unit at $700,000.

 - In 2017, 14 apartment condominiums sold through our MLS system.
 Three 1 bedroom apartments from $294,500 -$309,000, Six two bedroom units $354,000 -$560,000 and five three bedroom apartments from $409,000 -$655,000.

 20 to 30 Minutes Reviewing The 3 Links Below Will Save You a Minimum $1000 When Buying Or Selling Real Estate in London Ontario!

 |Having accurate information about a property, about financing, about the prudent processes, when applied, will save money, time, stress and less sleepless nights.